 “I recently had an experience that changed the way I think of digital marketing…The experienced proved to me that Facebook Messenger bots are one of the most powerful new methods in digital marketing… Being an early adopter of Facebook Messenger bots will give you a huge advantage as a marketer.”

-What is a Facebook chatbot
+What is a Facebook chatbot?

 A chatbot is an automated messaging application that works inside Facebook Messenger.
-This app recognizes written human speech and uses predefined replies to stimulate a conversation or interact with a person.
+This app recognizes written human text and uses predefined replies to stimulate a conversation or interact with a person.
 Chatbots can receive orders, respond to questions, send reminders or news.

-Which business processes a chatbot can automate
+Which business processes can a chatbot automate?

-Facebook chatbot is a useful tool that enables businesses to build interactions with their customers reducing a significant amount of their time and resources.
+A Facebook chatbot is a useful tool that enables businesses to build interactions with their customers while reducing a significant amount of their time and resources.
 Moreover, this messaging app is an effective tool for marketing and sales through sending bulk and personalized campaigns.

 A chatbot can automate the following: